AlexsLemonade/scpca-downstream-analyses/optional-clustering-analysis/README.md

 Libraries are unique, which means that the optimal clustering is likely to be library-dependent.
 The clustering analysis workflow provided here can be used to explore different methods of clustering and test a range of parameter values for given graph-based clustering methods in order to identify the optimal clustering for each library.

+We evaluate the clustering results across each of the parameters tested by looking at the following measures:

+1. **Cluster purity** - looks at each cell as the proportion of neighboring cells that are assigned to the same cluster, with a range of 0 to 1.
+Well-separated clusters should show little overlap between member and neighboring cells, and therefore high purity values for all member cells.
+2. **Silhouette width** - looks at how well-separated each of the clusters are, with a range of -1 to 1.
+For each cell, the average distance to all cells in the same cluster and the average distance to all cells in another cluster, are calculated.
+The silhouette width for each cell is defined as the difference between these two values divided by their maximum.
+Therefore, cells will ideally have large positive silhouette widths, as this would mean that the cells of one cluster are well-separated from other clusters.
+3. **Cluster stability** - looks at the stability of the clustering results associated with each of the clustering parameters.
+Here, cells within each dataset are sampled using bootstrapping and the sampled cells are re-clustered.
+The new clustering assignments are compared to the original assignment by obtaining an adjusted rand index, and this process is repeated 20 times.
+Clustering results with high stability would reveal that clustering after each bootstrap replicate is consistent with the original clustering results.
+We use summary adjusted Rand Index (ARI) values in the plots below to represent the average calculated cluster stability values.
+The range here is 0 to 1, where stable clusters have values closer to 1.

+For a more in depth discussion on these metrics and how they can be used to identify the optimal clustering results, see the [advanced clustering chapter in Orchestrating Single Cell Analysis](http://bioconductor.org/books/3.15/OSCA.advanced/clustering-redux.html#motivation).

 **The clustering analysis workflow cannot be implemented until after users have successfully run the main downstream analysis core workflow as described in this repository's main [README.md](../README.md) file.**

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->